Child trafficking in India: Indian government's response

-Legal response to child trafficking
+Anti Child Trafficking Unit

+In India- Tamil Nadu is the only State constituted Anti- Child Trafficking Unit, which is an outcome Habeas corpus petition (HCP 881/2016) filed by Advocate Natarajan V, the Landmark Judgement has been Passed by Justice Nagamuthu and Justice Bharathidhasan of Madras High Court.
+This is one of the important milestone in preventing Child Trafficking in Tamilnadu.
+More than 30,000 children have been rescued by this special unit ACTU.

 On the international stage, intergovernmental organisations, like the United Nations, have been introducing measures to address child trafficking since the early 1900s with varying degrees of success.
 Some of their more notable measures include the passage of the Universal Declaration of Human Rights in 1948 by the United Nations, and the adoption of the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children in 2000.

 On a national level, Article 23 of the Constitution of India explicitly bans human trafficking.
 The Government of India has also passed other acts and amended the Indian Penal Code (IPC) to address the challenge of child trafficking.
 The Immoral Traffic (Prevention) Act, 1986 (ITPA) is an amended version of The Suppression of Immoral Traffic in Women and Girls Act, 1956 (SITA).
 SITA made human trafficking for prostitution illegal and outlined legal action against people involved in human trafficking in any capacity.
 ITPA made laws friendlier towards the victim.
 ITPA also created a system to rehabilitate victims of trafficking and prevent them from bring trafficked again.
 In 2013, the IPC was amended to create new provisions to address human trafficking in India that are more in line with the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.